Charity entries 2018

 In order to accommodate a larger number of children, we are going to build a new family home in Jhamtse Gatsal.
 Given how remotely located it is, all forms of transport are expensive and building will take a long time.
 The new family homes will be equipped with a new septic system, also designed as a composting system, which will be used for the production of bio-gas.

-The “Alex Zanardi BIMBINGAMBA” Association makes artificial limbs for children who have undergone amputations and do not have access to proper health care.
+The Association “Alex Zanardi BIMBINGAMBA” non-profit making organization makes artificial limbs for children who have undergone amputations and do not have access to proper health care.
 These children come from all over the world and have lost one or more limbs as a result of accidents, illness or injuries from explosives or firearms in war zones.

 Throughout their stay in Italy the children also receive logistical assistance.
-So far more than 100 child amputees have been treated.
+Until 2018 more than 150 child amputees have been treated.

 The Association is also actively involved in the BIMBINGAMBA – Sport project, designed to get children with amputations or spinal injuries into the sport of handbike.